IgrecL/japanese/README.md

 * [Emulators on Arch](https://wiki.archlinux.org/title/Video_game_platform_emulators#Nintendo): for Arch users
 * [VNs on Arch](https://wiki.archlinux.org/title/List_of_games#Visual_novels): I don't play VNs but yeah

-### Audiobooks
+### Audiobooks/podcasts

-Audiobooks and podcasts are for more advanced learners.
+Audiobooks and podcasts are for more advanced learners, but you can find a lot of them on Spotify or other platforms.
 Having a visual support is easier for learning.

 * [Itazuraneko](https://itazuraneko.neocities.org/library/onsei.html): I don't listen to audiobooks but Itazuraneko has a lot